fluxapps/LiveVoting/README.md

 https://appsource.microsoft.com/en-us/product/office/WA104295828?tab=Overview
 You need also to configure your website as HTTPS and allow that your website can be displayed in frames.

-### Requirements
-* ILIAS 6.x / 7.x
+## Contributing :purple_heart:
+Please ...
+1. ... register an account at https://git.fluxlabs.ch
+2. ... write us an email: support@fluxlabs.ch
+3. ... we give you access to the projects you like to contribute :fire:

-### Adjustment suggestions / Bugreporting
+## Adjustment suggestions / bug reporting :feet:
+Please ...
+1. ... register an account at https://git.fluxlabs.ch
-Please ask us for a sla: support@fluxlabs.ch
+2. ... ask us for a sla: support@fluxlabs.ch :kissing_heart:

-We will give you the access to our development environment (git.fluxlabs.ch) with the possibility to create issues or feature requests.
+3. ... we will give you the access with the possibility to read and create issues or to discuss feature requests with us.